 See imagination was my toy at home.
 My family had migrated to America when I was 4 so that my dad could pursue his career as an astrophysicist.
 We moved to the suburbs of upstate New York, and I befriended a boy who lived around the block, his name was Julien.

 Julien was more fortunate than me, Julien’s family had many alternatives to using my stupid imagination.
 His house was littered with TVs, one in every room, almost one for every person, as there were 7 of them in total and the house was quite large.
 They also had this magic box called a Super Nintendo, and when I sat in front of that gray and purple piece of wonderment, the little controller in my tiny hands, all the troubles an 8-year-old boy could have just vanished.
-Suddenly eating magic mushrooms, searching for my princess and jumping over Koopas became my primary directives, most of which holds constant as I write this as a child of almost 31.
+Suddenly leveling up, searching for my princess and jumping over Koopas became my primary directives, most of which holds constant as I write this as a child of almost 31.

 As alluring as the magic box was, Julien and I still managed to find time to enjoy our imagination.
 From Lego wars that lasted all summer, with tiny pieces strewn across the lawn and occasionally falling prey to the lawnmower, weedwhacker or leafblower, to the giant hole we dug in the woods for absolutely no reason beyond the joy of a good afternoon’s shoveling, imagination was alive and well, and we accessed it when we felt like it.